ita-gnss-lab/gnss-scintillation-simulator/README.md

 # GNSS Scintillation Simulator

-This document provides a guide to the GNSS Scintillation Simulator, a MATLAB-based tool for simulating ionospheric scintillation effects on GNSS signals.
+This document provides a guide to the Compact Phase-screen-based Scintillation Model (CPSSM), a MATLAB-based tool for simulating ionospheric scintillation effects on GNSS signals.
 This software is a refactored and enhanced version of the original simulator developed by the CU SENSE Lab.

 ## 1. What this software is about